-Our Tips: If you choose to send a code to your email address, add an email address that you can have access to and linked to your account.
+- If you choose to send a code to your email address, add an email address that you can have access to and linked to your account.

 - A recovery email address helps you get back in and is where we send you security notifications.

 - An alternate email address is one you can use to sign in.

 - A contact email address is where you get information about most Google services you use.

 To recover your account, you just have to enter a new password for your Gmail account, and confirm it.